anak10thn/claudecode-reverse-engineering/README.md

 # Juriko Code

-A TypeScript-based CLI tool for code assistance using Anthropic's Juriko AI.
+A TypeScript-based CLI tool for code assistance using  Juriko AI.

 ## Installation